 What is Lewis Structure

-Lewis structure, also known as Lewis dot structure or electron dot structure, is a straightforward way of representing the outermost shell electrons in a chemical species like an atom, ion, or molecule.
-It shows how electrons are positioned around the atoms either as lone pairs or in a chemical bond, like a covalent bond or coordinate covalent bond.
+Lewis structure, also known as Lewis dot structure or electron dot structure, is a simple and straightforward way of representing the outermost electron shell in a chemical species like an atom, ion, or molecule.
+It shows how electrons are positioned around the atoms either as lone pairs or in a chemical bond, typically a covalent bond or a coordinate covalent bond.
 Dots represent the lone pairs of electrons, and lines represent the bonded electrons.
-If the molecule has a charge, the charge is placed as a superscript [1-4].
+Since an ion has a charge, the charge is placed as a superscript [1-4].

 Lewis structure is named after American chemist Gilbert Lewis.
 In 1916, he introduced valence bond theory, dot structures, and dashed lines to represent chemical bonds.